janzeteachesit/100-days-of-writing/_drafts/csl-core-competencies-notes.md

 - This is what I got from this article or experience:
 - This is what I will use it for going forward:
 - I was reading blank.
 It reminded me of blank experience.
+- The Essential question:
+-
+> What does Quality Self-Assessment look like?

 #### Middle